Floquet chiral hinge modes and their interplay with Weyl physics in a three-dimensional lattice: Introduction

 This paper is structured as follows.
 In the next Section~\ref{sec:Model} a 3D periodically driven lattice is defined.
 Subsequently the characteristic features of the bulk and hinge physics are considered in Secs.~\ref{sec:Periodic} and \ref{sec:Hinge}.
-In particular, in Sec~\ref{Subsec:Topological-origin} a topological theory based on the quasi-energy winding around the frequency-Brillouin zone is formulated for the family of localized hinge states enforced by reflections from open-boundaries.
-The experimental implementation of our model, using ultracold atoms in modulated superlattices, is discussed in Sec.~\ref{sec:Experimental}, before the Concluding Section~\ref{sec:Conclusion}.
-Some technical details are presented in three Appendices \ref{Appendix:Evolution-operator-along-diagonal}, \ref{Appendix:Hinge states} and \ref{Appendix:Non-Hermit}.
+The experimental implementation of our model, using ultracold atoms in modulated superlattices, is discussed in Sec.~\ref{sec:Experimental}, followed by the Concluding Section~\ref{sec:Conclusion}.
+Additional technical details are presented in four Appendices \ref{Appendix:Evolution-operator-along-diagonal} -- \ref{Appendix:topo}.